Clasificación: Kinase Inhibitor

 Trametinib is given in a tablet form to be taken by mouth, typically taken once a day.
 Your dose may be modified throughout treatment depending on the type and degree of side effects you are experiencing.
 Trametinib tablets should be taken on an empty stomach (1 hour before or 2 hours after meals) and should not be crushed, broken or chewed.
 If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
 Do not take 2 doses at once to make up for a missed dose.

-This medication only works in melanoma that has one of two specific BRAF mutations called V600E or V600K, and this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
+Trametinib is often given in combination with the BRAF inhibitor, dabrafenib.
+Because dabrafenib only works in melanoma that has BRAF mutations, this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
 In order to test for mutated BRAF, a sample of the tumor is sent to a special laboratory that performs this test.

 Storage and Handling